 Background

-To begin to address this complex issue, we are undertaking a pilot implementation project, working with CAMHS, social care, and third-sector mental health services across four NIHR Applied Research Collaborations, spanning South West, West, East, and North England.
-The primary goal of this work is to identify the key barriers and facilitators to services providing best-evidenced cognitive-behavioural based mental health treatments to children and young people with experience of the care system.
+To begin to address this complex issue, we have conducted an England-wide implementation project, working with general CAMHS, specialist or targeted CAMHS and social care based mental health teams, spanning South West, West, East, and North of England, and London.
+The primary goal of this work was to identify the key barriers and facilitators to services providing best-evidenced cognitive-behavioural based mental health treatments to children and young people with experience of the care system.
+The project explored this through the lens of posttraumatic stress disorder (PTSD) and trauma-focused cognitive behaviour therapy (tf-CBT), given we know rates of PTSD are much higher in care-experienced young people and that tf-CBT is the best-evidenced intervention, including for complex PTSD.
+Despite the evidence base, most children in public care with the potential to benefit don’t have access to it, adding to an accumulation of health and service inequalities.

-Aims
+Aims and Overview

 Anticipated Outputs